Mayamokhshari/Maya/README.md

 ## 💼 Background & Expertise

 - **Professional Journey**: I Spent two years in at HiWEB which is in the telecommunication industry as a data and ML Consultant, and 2 years in an Insurance company, Saman Insurance, as a data scientist.
-Data & ML specialist with 3+ years of experience in analytics, machine learning, and applied statistics.
+Data & ML specialist with 4+ years of experience in data, analytics, machine learning, and applied statistics.
 Experienced in SQL, Python, R, Power BI, cloud data platforms, and GenAI (LLM + RAG).
 Besides, I was a mathematics tutor expert in statiostical and linear Algebra.

 - **Education**: I hold a BSc and MSc in Biomedical Engineering, as well as a professional diploma in Artificial Intelligence from the Université du Québec à Montréal.